Prompt Engineering Guide

 Last updated on August 7, 2024

-Filtering is a common technique for preventing prompt hacking.
+Filtering is a common technique for preventing prompt hacking1.
 There are a few types of filtering, but the basic idea is to check for words and phrase in the initial prompt or the output that should be blocked.
-You can use a blocklist or an allowlist for this purpose.
+You can use a blocklist or an allowlist for this purpose2.
 A blocklist is a list of words and phrases that should be blocked, and an allowlist is a list of words and phrases that should be allowed.

 Sander Schulhoff